135 subscribers

 Now all you have to do is connect to Liquidswap through Pontem Wallet (making sure that a Ledger account is active).
 The swapping process is the same as usual, the only difference being that you’ll be prompted to confirm the transaction on the device manually.

 We are proud to be the first Aptos product studio to integrate with Ledger.
-But that’s just a taste of what we have planned for 2023.
-Follow Pontem Network on Twitter, Discord, and Telegram for updates on our Aptos products, including Pontem Wallet, Liquidswap, ByteBabel code translator, and our NFT collections, Space Pirates and Dark Ages.
+Follow Pontem Network on Twitter, Discord, and Telegram for updates on our products, including Lumio, Pontem Wallet, Liquidswap, and more.

 About Pontem